anseki/overflow-android/README.md

 ```

 ### `OverflowAndroid.friction`
-This is strength of slowdown of inertia scroll animation for fast scroll operations.
+This is strength of slowdown of inertia scroll after fast scroll operations.
 This is a number of pixels per milli second. `0.001` as default.

 ### `OverflowAndroid.transition`
-If `true` is specified to this option, the inertia scroll animation for fast scroll operations uses CSS Animations in modern browsers. `false` as default.
+If `true` is specified to this option, the inertia scroll after fast scroll operations uses CSS Animations in modern browsers. `false` as default.
 *NOTE:* This must be done before making an instance.

 The CSS Animations work smoothly in many browsers, but some browsers (particularly Firefox for Android) are not.
 I tried many ways (e.g. hardware acceleration), but I found nothing yet... **Someone, please let me know the way.** (But Firefox for Android can't scroll smoothly normal `overflow:scroll` in the first place.)

 ### `OverflowAndroid.fps`
-This is frame rate of inertia scroll animation for fast scroll operations.
+This is frame rate of animation of inertia scroll after fast scroll operations.
 This is a number of frames per second. `60` as default.
-This is ignored when that animation uses CSS Animations (see `OverflowAndroid.transition`).
+This is ignored when CSS Animations (see `OverflowAndroid.transition`) is used.

 ## See Also

 [jQuery.overflowAndroid](https://github.com/anseki/jquery-overflow-android) is jQuery plugin that is wrapper of OverflowAndroid.

 ## History
+ * 2014-10-05			v0.5.0			Support `scroll` event.
  * 2014-09-26			v0.4.10			Fix: `scrollLeft()` and `scrollTop()` of disabled instance fail.
  * 2014-09-23			v0.4.9			`initSize()` accepts position.
  * 2014-09-22			v0.4.8			`initSize()` checks and resets position.